inspirezonetech/TeachMePythonLikeIm5/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
 about: Suggest an idea for this repo
-title: "[feature] Your title"
+title: "Your title"
-labels: ''
+labels: 'feature request'
 assignees: ''

 ---